 If you cannot find the information that you need you can visit our website at www.newham.gov.uk/housingregister

-Free internet access sessions can also be booked in advance at all the libraries.
+Free internet access sessions can be booked in advance at all the libraries.

-Free touch screen bidding kiosks are available in all customer service centres.
+There are also free touch screen bidding kiosks are available in the East Ham Service Centres.